timoruohomaki/synthetic-population/instructions.md

 3. Set up continuous integration with GitHub Actions using `use_github_action()`
 4. Consider including locale-specific handling for numeric formats since you mentioned working with locales where the thousand separator is "." and decimal separator is ","

-Would you like me to provide more details on any specific part of this process?